How to Choose the Right Size Scooter

-Some compression systems require more maintenence then others.
+Some compression systems require more maintenance then others.
 We find SCS, IHC and HIC to be the most common compression systems.

 How do I put my hand grips on?

-We recommend using metholated spirits or hair spray to install your hand grips (please wear gloves and mask).
+We recommend using methylated spirits or hair spray to install your hand grips (please wear gloves and mask).

 Which hand grips will fit on my bars?

-Hand grip diamiter is the same for all grips.
+Hand grip diameter is the same for all grips.